chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 **Goal: Getting a shell on a machine in the internal network** The goal here is getting a payload executed on the internal network that connects back to you.
 This, so you gain a shell on a machine in the internal network.

 The most obvious method is like hacking in 2003, you exploit some vulnrability in an externally exposed service.
 That can be everything from an RCE in wordpress, Sharepoint or an SQL injection somewhere.
 If this is not possible, there are tools that can help you abuse existing services like Ruler abuses Exchange.
-The last alternative is phishing, which may .
+The last alternative is phishing, which may gain you command execution, but at the same time is a somewhat loud way to go about.

 **Technique**
 * Abusing externally exposed services